wardenenv/warden/README.md

 * [Homebrew](https://brew.sh/) package manager (for installing Warden and other dependencies)
 * [Docker for Mac](https://hub.docker.com/editions/community/docker-ce-desktop-mac) or [Docker for Linux](https://docs.docker.com/install/) (tested on Fedora 29 and Ubuntu 18.10)
-* `docker-compose` available in your `$PATH` (included with Docker for Mac, can be installed via `brew`, `apt` or `dnf` on Linux)
+* `docker-compose` available in your `$PATH` (can be installed via `brew`, `apt`, `dnf`, `pip3`)
 * [Mutagen](https://mutagen.io/) v0.9.0 or later installed via Homebrew (required on macOS only; Warden will attempt to install this via `brew` if not present when running `warden sync start`).

+**Warning: By default Docker Desktop allocates 2GB memory.** This leads to extensive swapping, killed processed and extremely high CPU usage during some Magento actions, like for example running sampledata:deploy and/or installing the application.
+It is recommended to assign at least 6GB RAM to Docker Desktop prior to deploying any Magento environments on Docker Desktop.
+This can be corrected via Preferences -> Advanced -> Memory.
+While you are there, it wouldn't hurt to let Docker have the use of a few more vCPUs (keep it at least 4 less than the maximum CPU allocation however to avoid having macOS contend with Docker for use of cores)

-### Recomended Additions
+### Recommended Additions

 * `pv` installed and available in your `$PATH` (you can install this via `brew install pv`) for use sending database files to `warden db import` and providing determinate progress indicators for the import.
 Alternatively `cat` may be used where `pv` is referenced in documentation but will not provide progress indicators.
-* By default Docker Desktop assigns 2GB memory.
-This leads to extensive swapping, killed processed and extremely high CPU usage during some Magento actions, like for example running `sampledata:deploy`.
-It is recommended to assign at least 6GB RAM (unless your on a 8GB MBP, then go 4GB).
+* On macOS it is **highly recommended** to install `docker-compose` via `pip3 install --user docker-compose` adding `~/Library/Python/3.7/bin/` to your `$PATH` vs relying on the `docker-compose` binary installed by Docker for Mac (or installing via brew, which Docker for Mac overwrites each time it starts); the binary installed by Docker for Mac out of the box takes roughly 8 to 20 times as long to initialize due to entropy related code (for example a `docker-compose version` command will take 2 to 5 seconds vs what should be a fraction of a second).
+Installing `docker-compose` via a third-party package manager such as `pip3` to a location other than `/usr/local/bin` (which Docker for Mac overwrites on startup) will resolve the slowness caused by Warden using `docker-compose` under the hood.

 ## Installing Warden